Diamant: Diamant B

-An improved version of the Diamant A with a more powerful first stage.
 Five satellite launches were attempted between 1970 and 1973, of which the last two failed.
 All launches took place from Kourou in French Guiana.

+Completely assembled, a Diamant B was 23.5 metres high and weighed 26.9 metric tons.

-Its first stage was 14.2 meters long, had a diameter of 1.4 meters and weighed 20.1 metric tons.
-Its engine developed a thrust of 316 kN to 400 kN (depending on flight altitude) for 116 seconds.
-The second stage was carried over from Diamant A without modification.
-The third stage was 1.67 meters long and had a diameter of 80 centimeters.
-It developed a thrust of 24 kN for 46 seconds.
-Completely assembled, a Diamant B was 23.5 meters high and weighed 24.6 metric tons.
+Its Améthyste first stage was 14.2 meters long, had a diameter of 1.4 metres and weighed 20 metric tons.
+Its LRBA Valois N2O4/UDMH engine developed a thrust of 315 kN for 116 seconds.

+The Topaze P-2.2 second stage had one P4 solid propellant engine that developed a thrust of 150 kN for a duration of 44 seconds.

+The P06 third stage was 1.66 metres long and had a diameter of 80 centimetres.
+Its P0.68 solid propellant engine developed a thrust of 50 kN for 46 seconds.

 Diamant BP4

-This version incorporated a new second stage, while carrying the first and third stages over from its predecessor.
+This version incorporates a new second stage, while carrying the first and third stages over from its predecessor.
 It performed three successful launches in 1975, putting a total of four satellites into orbit.

+Completely assembled, a Diamant BP4 measured 22.68 metres high and weighed 20.3 metric tons.

-Its second stage, which was derived from the MSBS rocket, was 2.28 metres long and 1.5 metres in diameter and developed a thrust of 180 kN for 55 seconds.
+Its Rita P-4 second stage, which was derived from the MSBS rocket, was 2.28 metres long, 1.51 metres in diameter and its P4 solid propellant engine developed a thrust of 176 kN for 55 seconds.